twiddlingbits/twr-wasm/docs/api/api-c-d2d.md

-# 2D Draw C API for Web Assembly
+# 2D Draw C API for WebAssembly

-This section describes twr-wasm's C D2D API, which allows your Web Assembly module to call many of the JavaScript Canvas APIs.
+This section describes twr-wasm's C D2D API, which allows your WebAssembly module to call many of the JavaScript Canvas APIs.
 [There is also a C++ canvas wrapper class](https://github.com/twiddlingbits/twr-wasm/blob/main/examples/balls/canvas.h) in the balls example.

 ## Examples
 | Name | View Live Link | Source Link |